 The Ecclesiastic Museum of Faneromeni Monastery in Lefkada: The Ecclesiastic Museum of the Faneromeni Convent is ideally located on the outskirts of the village of Fryni, which is at 4 Km from the picturesque town of Lefkada.
 The majestic museum of Ecclesiastic Art showcases objects of art collected from the many temples and convents of Lefkada island spanning a period from the second Turkish occupation (1479-1684) to the time of the islands amalgamation with mainland Greece in the year 1864.

-The museum is housed in an elegant two story edifice ideally located on the grounds of the Holy Convent and has designer rooms exclusively meant for the display of a plethora of objects of ecclesiastical art.
+The museum is housed in an elegant two-storey edifice ideally located on the grounds of the Holy Convent and has designer rooms exclusively meant for the display of a plethora of objects of ecclesiastical art.

-The majority of the exhibits consists of rare paintings of renowned Eptanese and Lefkadite artists of the post Byzantine period.
-Objects of the museum include icons and pieces of chancel screens like magisterial icons, epistyles and exquisite door panels.
-Of special significance is the plethora of ecclesiastical manuscripts and antique prints that once belonged to the convents library.
+The majority of the exhibits consists of rare paintings of renowned Eptanese and Lefkadite artists of the post-Byzantine period.
+Objects of the museum include icons and pieces of chancel screens like magisterial icons, epistle, and exquisite door panels.
+Of special significance is the plethora of ecclesiastical manuscripts and antique prints that once belonged to the library of the convent.

-The museum is replete with outstanding publications by Greek and foreign printers who belonged to the pro-revolution and the revolution years.
+The museum is replete with outstanding publications by Greek and foreign painters who belonged to the pro-revolution and the revolution years.
 Mention must be made of the exquisite silver works consisting primarily of crosses, candelabra, grails, trays, icon frames as well as gospel covers.
-The museum also takes prides in its numerous canonicals and cloths dating back to the 18th century.
+The museum also takes pride in its numerous canonicals and clothes dating back to the 18th century.